• Skip to primary navigation

 I work as a food photographer, stylist and recipe developer throughout the New England area, capturing various food stories, products and recipes.
 I also write regularly on my food blog, Downeats.
 I love to inspire others to cook and enjoy delicious, healthy meals with their loved ones.
 I grew up and still live in Maine with my (gorgeous, wonderful, hardworking) high school sweetheart and our (hilarious, talented and beautiful) children.
 I believe in living slow and enjoying life and I love to capture shared moments.
 You can read more about me here.
 If you are looking for a food photographer or recipe developer please contact me here.

-Filed Under: Featured, Food, Recipes, Sides
+Featured, Food, Recipes, Sides

 Reader Interactions